Falcon4real/First-Project---Personal-Portfolio-/README.md

 <img src="Image(s)/Skills Section.png"></details>

 ##### Certification Section
-The Certification Sectionis added to showcase my qualifications and accomplishements I have gained while developing my skills.
-The sections displays certifications in a well-organised and structured way, which makes it easy for users to recognise my knowledge and areas of expetise.
+The Certification Section is added to showcase my qualifications and accomplishments I have gained while developing my skills.
+The section displays certifications in a well-organised and structured way, which makes it easy for users to recognise my knowledge and areas of expetise.
 Its follows a simple and consistent typography, which improves readability and keeps it visually consistent with the rest of the website.
 <details><summary>click to display</summary>
 <img src="Image(s)/Certification Section.png"></details>